-Online courtesy is mostly a matter of common sense, plus lots of forbearance and a bit of thinking twice before you post.
+Online courtesy is mostly a matter of common sense, plus lots of forbearance and thinking twice before you post.
 The following rules, distilled from long experience, set a minimum threshold of good online behavior.

-By posting any message to an ASMP listserv or forum or by subscribing to its digests, you indicate your acceptance and agreement to abide by these rules.
-The rules are subject to change at any time, without notice.
-If you have any questions, complaints, or suggestions for the improvement of the forum, you must contact the forum's moderators off-line, via email.
+By posting any message to any of ASMP's online communities or by subscribing to its digests, you indicate your acceptance and agreement to abide by these rules.
+(Note: The rules are subject to change at any time, without notice — but it's something we very rarely do.)

 Stick to business.
 ASMP online communities are about professional photography.
 Read more.